Margin loan guide

-Unlike some other loans such as personal loans where you can borrow the total amount required, a margin loan works more like a mortgage where you can’t borrow the full amount, but a percentage of the money that you wish to invest in shares and managed funds.
+Unlike some other loans such as personal loans, where you can borrow the total amount required to make a purchase, a margin loan works more like a mortgage, where you borrow a percentage of the total value of what you plan to purchase.
+In a mortgage, it’s buying a property, while in a margin loan, it’s investing in shares and managed funds.

-How much you can borrow is dependent on the value of investments and how much security you have against the new loan.
-It also depends on the loan-to-value-ratio (LVR) set by the financial institution, as all shares and managed funds have different LVRs, which is the amount of money you can borrow as a percentage of the cost of shares or value of managed funds.
+How much you can borrow in a margin loan will depend on the value of investments you’re making and how much security against the new loan you have available.
+It also depends on the Loan to Value Ratio (LVR) set by the financial institution, which is the amount of money you can borrow compared to the cost of shares or value of managed funds.

 There are two different types of margin loans available:

-- Variable loan: A variable loan is where the interest rate can fluctuate to the lenders discretion, usually following the cash rate.
-This means that if the Reserve Bank of Australia increases the cash rate, so may your interest rate which could result in you paying more in interest.
-If the cash rate decreases, so might your interest rate and your repayments.
-This type of loan is harder to budget for as repayments may not be consistent.
+A variable loan is where the interest rate you pay can fluctuate at the lender’s discretion, usually following the nationalcash rate.
+This means that if the Reserve Bank of Australia (RBA) increases thecash rate, your interest rate may also increase, raising your repayments.
+If the cash rate decreases, your repayments could get smaller accordingly.
+This type of loan can be harder to budget for as repayments may not be consistent.

-With a margin loan, you generally don’t pay down the debt provided you maintain the agreed level of equity in your account.
-With this type of loan you only need to pay the interest on the amount of money you use.
+With a margin loan, you generally don’t pay down the debt, provided you maintain the agreed level of equity in your account.
+With this type of loan, you typically only need to pay the interest on the amount of money you use.

-The interest can be paid in two ways, in arrears or in advance.
-Variable margin loans are typically paid in arrears, however with fixed you have the choice of both.
-What suits you will depend on obviously the type of loan you choose but also what you can afford.
-Definitions of both types are below:
+The interest can be paid in two ways; in arrears or in advance.
+Variable margin loans are typically paid in arrears, however fixed margin loans may offer the choice of both.
+What suits you will depend on the type of loan you choose, but also what you can afford.

 - Arrears: You pay the interest at the end of each month, for the month just gone.

 - Advanced: The amount of interest is calculated and you pay the total interest amount upfront in advance.
-So basically it is pre-paid.
-What’s more is that the interest you pay on your margin loan may be tax deductible, however check with your accountant or visit the Australian Tax Office for more information.
+So basically, it is pre-paid.
+What’s more, the interest you pay on your margin loan may be tax deductible, however check with your accountant or visit the Australian Tax Office for more information.

-There are a range of features that may be offered with margin loans, depending on the financial institution.
-Some of the more common features are listed below:
+There are a range of features that may be offered with margin loans, depending on the financial institution, including:

-The return on an investment by using a margin loan can be very significant but if your investments fail, the loss can be extremely damaging to your financial situation.
+The return on an investment by using a margin loan can potentially be very significant, but if your investments fail, the loss can be extremely damaging to your financial situation.
 Whether your investment provides a healthy return or disappears, you are still liable to pay your margin loan debt.

-It is recommended that you don’t use your home as security for a margin loan because the risk that you take is if your investments fall you could lose your home.
+Remember that if you use your home as security for a margin loan, you risk losing your home if your investments fail.

-The other risk to margin loans is that your lender may not inform you when you need to make a ‘margin call’, which is when you need to add to your assets if the value of your investments falls below than the maximum loan-to-value-ratio (LVR) on your loan.
+Another risk with margin loans is that you may need to make a ‘margin call’, which is when you need to add to your assets if the value of your investments falls below the maximum loan-to-value-ratio (LVR) on your loan.
 When your margin loan is higher than the value of your underlying investments, this is called ‘negative gearing’.

-New laws that come into effect on January 1, 2011, provide clarity on margin lenders’ responsibilities with contacting borrowers about margin calls.
-However, borrowers need to take some responsibility with their debts and they could be at risk if they’re not contactable.
+Laws came into effect from 1 January 2011 to clarify the responsibility of margin lenders to contact borrowers about margin calls.
+However, borrowers also need to take some responsibility with their debts, and could be at risk if they’re not contactable.

 - What are the risks involved with taking out a margin loan?